 If your Kia vehicle doesn’t come out of the park, it could be caused by several issues, such as a faulty brake pedal switch, a malfunctioning shift interlock solenoid, or a problem with the transmission range sensor.

-When the brake pedal switch is malfunctioning, it may not send the proper signal to the shift interlock solenoid, preventing the shifter from being moved out of park.
+When the brake pedal switch malfunctions, it may not send the proper signal to the shift interlock solenoid, preventing the shifter from being moved out of the park.
 In this case, the brake pedal switch will need to be replaced.

 The shift interlock solenoid is a safety feature that prevents the shifter from being moved out of park unless the brake pedal is depressed.
 If the solenoid is malfunctioning, the shifter may not be able to be moved out of park even when the brake pedal is depressed.
 The solenoid will need to be replaced in this case.

-If your Kia does not come out of the park under these conditions, your car has a problem.
+If your Kia does not leave the park under these conditions, your car has a problem.
 Check out this tutorial on how to read fault codes from all modules.
 The YOUCANIC Full System Scanner can help you read and clear fault codes from every control module of your Kia vehicle.

-It’s important to note that these are some common issues that could cause the vehicle to not come out of the park, but it’s not an exhaustive list.
+It’s important to note that these common issues could cause the shifter to not come out of the park position, but it’s not an exhaustive list.
 It’s recommended that you have the vehicle inspected by a professional mechanic to determine the exact cause of the problem.